awsdocs/ec2-image-builder-user-guide/doc_source/managing-image-builder-cli.md

 ## Create a Basic Image Recipe<a name="image-builder-cli-create-recipe"></a>

 After you have the components in place, you can create an image recipe\.
 An image recipe defines the image to use as your starting point, along with the set of components that customize the image\.
 The image recipe defines the contents of your output image\.
 This example shows the use of a basic image recipe, which is the minimal configuration requirement to get started\.

 This image recipe references the two components that you created in the preceding steps\.
 You must replace the ARNs shown in the example with the ARNs that you received when you created the components\.
 The AWS Region and account ID will also be different for your configuration\.

+**Important**
+Components are installed in the order in which they are specified\.

 This example references the Windows Server 2016 English Full Base image\.
 This ARN references the latest image in the SKU based on the semantic version filters that you have specified\.
 In this example, the image ARN is `arn:aws:imagebuilder:us-west-2:aws:image/windows-server-2016-english-full-base-x86/2019.*.*`\.
 The ARN ends with `/2019.*.*`, which communicates to EC2 Image Builder that you want to use the latest AMI created in 2019\.
 You can provide the specific version that you want to use, or you can use a wildcard in all of the fields\.

 ```
 {